myeon9h/PlanRAG/README.md

 ### The building scenario

 To generate questions for the building scenario, you will need a Victoria 3 game savefile.
-We provide a `test.v3` file in `/data/building/raw/` for data generation.
+We provide three raw files: `raw1836.v3`, `raw1839.v3` and `raw1849.v3` in `/data/building/raw/` for data generation.

 You can create the `simulated_questions.json` in `/data/building/questions/standard/` by sequentially executing the following code: